top of page

 On an interesting side note, the man who wrote the original script for the first movie adaptation, Michael Wilson, was blacklisted in the era of McCarthyism.

-The recent reboot, however, took a rather religious view on it, turning the main ape character, Caeser into an almost Moses like figure.
+The recent reboot, however, took a rather religious view on it, turning the main ape character, Caeser into an almost Moses-like figure.

 The first franchise?

 We might have Apes to thank for the rise of franchises.
-According to Ryan Lambie in his book The Geek's Guide to SF Cinema he nods to the franchise as having paved the way for Star Wars.
+According to Ryan Lambie in his book The Geek's Guide to SF Cinema, he nods to the franchise as having paved the way for Star Wars.

-sparked something comparatively new in Hollywood; a multimedia franchise, which would soon take in comics, toys, live-action and animated television spin-offs, and a string of movie sequels.
+[Planet of the Apes] sparked something comparatively new in Hollywood; a multimedia franchise, which would soon take in comics, toys, live-action and animated television spin-offs, and a string of movie sequels.
 Apes therefore paved the way for Star Wars less than a decade later... which would also go on to spawn a colossally popular franchise.
 The Geek's Guide to SF Cinema

-The Geek's Guide to SF Cinema is a tremendous book by the way if you're looking for intelligence articles on the history of sci-fi cinema from the 1920s A Trip to the Moon to Inception.
+The Geek's Guide to SF Cinema is a tremendous book by the way if you're looking for intelligent articles on the history of sci-fi cinema from the 1920s A Trip to the Moon to Inception.

 So, if you feel like going ape, here is a list of all the movies: